aws-solutions-library-samples/guidance-for-supporting-video-analysis-as-a-service-on-aws/source/edge/DEVELOPMENT.md

 - `kvs-client` is a wrapper over `aws-sdk-kinesisvideo`, `aws-sdk-kinesisvideosignaling`, and `aws-sigv4` which allows the edge process to communicate with AWS KVS.
 - `event-processor` is a wrapper over `quickxml_to_serde` which allows the edge process to process events received from Onvif metadata stream
 - `video-analytics-client` is a wrapper over `aws-sdk-apigateway`, `aws-sigv4`, and `reqwest` which allows the edge process to send AI events to the video analytics guidance cloud (API GW deployed from VideoAnalyticsVideoLogisticsCDK).
+- `webrtc-client` enables the edge process for peer to peer livestream.

 Code Organization: TBD.